Kanagarthi, Rajanna Sircilla district: History

 First High School in Konaraopet Mandal.
 Vijaya Bank is also there.

 "ZPHS Kanagarthi " is the first High School in the Konaraopeta Mandal.
 It was started in 1955.
 Students are taught from 6th to 10th standard.
 Apart from 8 subject teachers there is one Panel Grade Head Master, One PET, One Jr. Asst and One Record Asst.
 Total number of the students studying in the school during the academic year 2008-09 are 180.
 The school has a play ground of nearly 6 acres.
 It also has a well equipped Science Lab where children explore experiments.

 Education

 From a decade there has been a good response for education.
 The literacy rate has been improved.
 Girl education is highly encouraged in the village.
 There are 2 Mandal Parishad Primary Schools, 1 Zilla Parishad High School, 2 Anganwadi centres and in the village.
 People prefer colleges in Sircilla, Karimnagar and Hyderabad for higher studies.
 Hundreds of students go to colleges in Sircilla as day scholars.
 Many students are joining in BTech/B.E courses.
 Recently professional degrees are becoming popular in the village and people are attracted to them.

+Culture & Entertainment

+For approximately the past ten years, the cultural and entertainment programs held in this village—such as Chiruthala plays, Sri Rama Navami celebrations, Ugadi festivals, Bathukamma, Dussehra, Vinayaka Chavithi, and Durga Mata Sharan Navaratri / immersion festivals—have been made accessible to everyone through live streaming on YouTube channels.

+Around 16 young individuals from this village are actively succeeding on YouTube.

+This village has emerged as a hub for folk cultural programs and filming.
+Some key scenes from the films Balagam and Prema Vimanam were shot here.
+In addition, the filming of more than 50 folk songs was carried out in this area.

+Notably, about 60% of the scenes of the YouTube-viral song Ranu Bombayki Ranu were filmed in this Village.